jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 `< TODO: Change your view on dependency injection and rewrite that section.
 This is because SimpleInjector takes away a lot of drawbacks that Ninject has. >`

-For dependency injection we will not use frameworks like Ninject anymore.
-Ninject uses a 'magic hat' principle: an object came from somewhere and you have no idea where it came from or if the object is even there.
-NInject allows you to define a set of implementations of several interfaces centrally and retrieve that implementation from arbitrary places in the code:
+For dependency injection we will not use frameworks like `Ninject` anymore. `Ninject` seems to use a 'magic hat' principle: an object came from somewhere and you have no idea where it came from or if the object is even there. `NInject` seems to allow defining a set of implementations of several interfaces centrally and retrieve that implementation from arbitrary places in the code:

 ```cs
 // Bind it